 An iconic summer food.
 The mascot of farmer’s markets.
 The pride of home gardeners.
-It is time to talk about tomatoes.
-They are just beginning to ripen in Alabama and we’ll soon be tasting a rainbow of varieties; Red Zebra, Valencia, Persimmon, Sungold, Aunt Ruby’s German Green, Cherokee Purple, Indigo Blue Beauty, and many more.
+Tomatoes begin to ripen at the end of May here and we’ll soon be tasting a rainbow of varieties; Red Zebra, Valencia, Persimmon, Sungold, Aunt Ruby’s German Green, Cherokee Purple, Indigo Blue Beauty, and many more.
 Before we can eat them, a lot of work goes into growing and maintaining these precious plants.

 The term ‘vine-ripened’ alludes to the fact that tomatoes are vines.
 Indeed they are, if left to their own devices.
 Our job as farmers is to attempt to tame these vines so that they will produce larger fruit for a longer period of time and also so that we can find them amongst the tangled jungle of leaves and branches.

 Before a single plant is tucked into the soil, the trellising system must be in place.

-Our system is created by unrolling field fence and attaching it to T-posts that have been hammered into the ground every 10 feet.
-The field fence gives us something to tie the tomato branches to and train them to grow straight up.
+Our field system is created by unrolling field fence and attaching it to T-posts that have been hammered into the ground every 10 feet.
+The field fence gives us something to tie the tomato branches to allowing them to grow straight up.
 The T-posts have the added benefit of offering the blackbirds a place to perch above us and whistle their opinions as we work.

 Pruning tomatoes, like many repetitive jobs on the farm, can be meditative for me.
-I can look at a tomato plant and see only the suckers, as I work my way up the plant methodically pinching them off.
+Looking at a tomato plant, I see only the suckers as I work my way up the plant, methodically pinching them off.
 A “sucker” begins to grow In-between each branch and the main stem.
 The term sucker refers to these additional branches that will sap energy the plant should be putting towards producing fruit and put it towards growing more branches and vining out.
 Pruning also allows for more airflow which helps reduce the possibility of disease.

 Gazing upon freshly trellised and pruned tomatoes is satisfying.
 The plants stand straight and tall, there is plenty of room to walk through the rows, and most importantly, they look happy.
 It looks like hedgerows, tall and thick, despite all of our pruning, so that the large green leaves fill all of the space.
 When I enter a plot with row after row of tomatoes it is like entering the secret garden that I’ve long for ever since I was a child.
 I'm at home.